Kasanka National Park: The World’s Largest Bat Migration

 Not all bats migrate, however.
 Some species prefer to hibernate during winter, conserving energy until warmer weather returns.
 Whether bats migrate or hibernate depends on their species, habitat and availability of food.

-Other Activities to Enjoy in Kasanka National Park
+Other activities to enjoy in Kasanka National Park

 While the bat migration is the main highlight, Kasanka National Park offers plenty of other attractions for visitors to explore.